-(2) Sick leave time used will be subtracted on a $\frac{1}{2}$ day/full day basis.
-Sick day is normal hours per day per department schedule.
+(2) Sick leave time used will be subtracted by the hour.
+If a sick day is used during the month, you will not accumulate a sick day on the first day of the next month.
+Sick days are normal hours per day per department schedule.
 AMENDED DECEMBER 29, 2020

 (3) Upon return to work the employee shall file a Notice of Leave form stating the reasons for the absence unless the employee filed the form prior to taking sick leave.
 The form must be approved by the supervisor before being charged to sick leave.
-Individual records of all sick leave credit shall be maintained by the Finance Officer.
+Individual records of all sick leave credit shall be maintained by the County.